-SS.6: Operations are conducted in a manner that ensures the safety systems are available to perform intended safety functions when required.
+SS.5: Operations are conducted in a manner that ensures the safety systems are available to perform intended safety functions when required.
 (DOE O 422.1)

 - 1. The operator must establish and implement operations practices to ensure that shift operators are alert, informed of conditions, and operate equipment properly.
 (DOE O 422.1, attachment 2, paragraph 2.b) - 2.
 The operator must establish and implement operations practices for developing and maintaining accurate, understandable written technical procedures that ensure safe and effective facility and equipment operation.
 (DOE O 422.1, attachment 2, section 2.p) - 3.
-The operator must establish and implement operations practices for initial equipment lineups and subsequent changes to ensure facilities operate with known, proper configuration as designed.
+The operator must establish and implement operations practices for initial equipment lineups and subsequent changes to ensure facilities operate with known, proper configuration control as designed and maintained.
 (DOE O 422.1, attachment 2, section 2.h) - 4.
 Operator training must be sufficiently comprehensive to cover areas which are fundamental to the operator's assigned tasks to ensure that personnel are capable of safely performing their job duties.
 The training program must include a core of subjects such as instrumentation and control and major facility systems, as applicable to the facility and position.
 (DOE O 426.2, attachment 1, chapter II.6) - 5.
 The training program must include on-the-job and classroom training to ensure personnel are familiar with all aspects of their positions; including but not limited to normal and emergency procedures, administrative procedures, location and function of pertinent safety systems and equipment, and TSRs.
-(DOE O 426.2, attachment 1, chapter II.6) - 6.
-Formal processes have been established to control safety system equipment and system status to ensure proper operational configuration control is maintained.
-(DOE O 422.1, attachment 2, section 2.h)
+(DOE O 426.2, attachment 1, chapter II.6)

-- Is the system operated in accordance with the system design? - Are personnel trained and qualified to ensure they are capable of performing their assigned work? - Are personnel provided continuing training to ensure that job proficiency is maintained? - Does training reflect system modifications? - Can the procedures be performed as written? - Does the procedure change process evaluate the need for training on the changes and is there an appropriate administrative program to manage the training (e.g., required reading) process? - Are components and equipment accessible for normal and emergency conditions? - If special equipment is required to perform procedures or operations, is the equipment available and in good working order? - Is the knowledge level of the operator(s) adequate concerning equipment location and operation? - Are system operations associated with the system(s) selected consistent with the control of equipment and systems status requirements of the site's Conduct of Operations program? - Are shift routines and operation practices associated with the system(s) selected consistent with requirements of the site's Conduct of Operations program? - Are the Operator Aid and component label programs for the system compliant with the site's Conduct of Operations program? - Is the operational configuration of safety system components including supporting systems and equipment properly maintained? - Is the indication available to operate the equipment in accordance with applicable operating procedures and instructions? - For accident conditions, are the environmental condition assumptions adequate for remote operation of the equipment? - Are support systems and procedures adequate to support the system during event sequences when the system is designed to initiate? - Are operations personnel trained on procedure use, proper system response, failure modes, and required actions involved in credible accident scenarios in which the system is required to function? - Are operations personnel knowledgeable of system design and performance requirements in accordance with the facility safety basis?
+- Is the system operated in accordance with the system design? - Are personnel trained and qualified to ensure they can perform their assigned work? - Are personnel provided continuing training to ensure that job proficiency is maintained? - Does training reflect system modifications? - Can the procedures be performed as written? - Does the procedure change process evaluate the need for training on the changes and is there an appropriate administrative program to manage the training (e.g., required reading) process? - Are components and equipment accessible for normal and emergency conditions? - If special equipment is required to perform procedures or operations, is the equipment available and in good working order? - Is the knowledge level of the operator(s) adequate concerning equipment location and operation? - Are system operations associated with the system(s) selected consistent with the control of equipment and systems status requirements of the site's Conduct of Operations program? - Are shift routines and operation practices associated with the system(s) selected consistent with requirements of the site's Conduct of Operations program? - Are the Operator Aid and component label programs for the system compliant with the site's Conduct of Operations program? - Is the operational configuration of safety system components including supporting systems and equipment properly maintained? - Is the indication (e.g., instrumentation) available to operate the equipment in accordance with applicable operating procedures and instructions?

+- For accident conditions, are the environmental condition assumptions adequate for operation of the equipment? - Are support systems and procedures adequate to support the system during event sequences when the system is designed to initiate? - Are operations personnel trained on procedure use, proper system response, failure modes, and required actions involved in credible accident scenarios in which the system is required to function? - Are operations personnel knowledgeable of system design and performance requirements in accordance with the facility safety basis?